Abduction of ‘bruised, bloody’ woman sends Nelsonville police on manhunt - NewsBreak

 Abduction of ‘bruised, bloody’ woman sends Nelsonville police on manhunt

-NELSONVILLE, Ohio (WCMH) — Nelsonville police have taken a man into custody Thursday, calling him a “monster” after what they described as a violent hostage situation.
+NELSONVILLE, OH (WCMH) – Nelsonville police have taken a man into custody Thursday, calling him a “monster” after what they described as a violent hostage situation.

 The incident started when a woman walked into the Nelsonville Police Department, Tuesday, and told officers her 30-something-year-old daughter had been attacked.
 The woman had photos that showed her daughter with a bruised face, bloody hands and potentially broken bones, according to NPD.
 The woman did not know where her daughter was or if she was being held captive.Amber alert: 2-week-old baby found safe, mother in custody